sebbekarlsson/texturegl/README.md

 # Tiny OpenGL Example
-> A tiny OpenGL example of a bouncing triangle.
+> A tiny OpenGL example of a bouncing textured triangle.

 ## Dependencies